EricCJoyce/Chess/README.md

 sudo docker run --rm -v $(pwd):/src -u $(id -u):$(id -g) --mount type=bind,source=$(pwd),target=/home/src emscripten-c emcc -Os -s STANDALONE_WASM -s EXPORTED_FUNCTIONS="['_getCurrentState','_getMovesBuffer','_sideToMove_client','_isWhite_client','_isBlack_client','_isEmpty_client','_isPawn_client','_isKnight_client','_isBishop_client','_isRook_client','_isQueen_client','_isKing_client','_getMovesIndex_client','_makeMove_client','_isTerminal_client','_isWin_client','_draw']" -Wl,--no-entry "gamelogic.c" -o "gamelogic.wasm"
 ```

+This produces a `.wasm` with functions you can call like this:
+- `gameEngine.instance.exports.getCurrentState();` returns the address of the game-logic module's current-gamestate buffer.
+- `gameEngine.instance.exports.getMovesBuffer();` returns the address of the game-logic module's move-targets buffer.
+- `gameEngine.instance.exports.sideToMove_client();` returns `_WHITE_TO_MOVE` or `_BLACK_TO_MOVE`.
+- `gameEngine.instance.exports.isWhite_client(unsigned char);` returns a Boolean value indicating whether the piece at the given index belongs to the white team.
+- `gameEngine.instance.exports.isBlack_client(unsigned char);` returns a Boolean value indicating whether the piece at the given index belongs to the black team.
+- `gameEngine.instance.exports.isEmpty_client(unsigned char);` returns a Boolean value indicating whether the given index is empty.
+- `gameEngine.instance.exports.isPawn_client(unsigned char);` returns a Boolean value indicating whether the piece at the given index is a pawn.
+- `gameEngine.instance.exports.isKnight_client(unsigned char);` returns a Boolean value indicating whether the piece at the given index is a knight.
+- `gameEngine.instance.exports.isBishop_client(unsigned char);` returns a Boolean value indicating whether the piece at the given index is a bishop.
+- `gameEngine.instance.exports.isRook_client(unsigned char);` returns a Boolean value indicating whether the piece at the given index is a rook.
+- `gameEngine.instance.exports.isQueen_client(unsigned char);` returns a Boolean value indicating whether the piece at the given index is a queen.
+- `gameEngine.instance.exports.isKing_client(unsigned char);` returns a Boolean value indicating whether the piece at the given index is a king.
+- `gameEngine.instance.exports.getMovesIndex_client(unsigned char);` writes the number of legal targets `n` and then a run of `n` indices for the current state of the board and the piece at the given index.
+- `gameEngine.instance.exports.makeMove_client(unsigned char, unsigned char, unsigned char);` .
+- `gameEngine.instance.exports.isTerminal_client();` returns a Boolean value indicating whether the current game state is terminal.
+- `gameEngine.instance.exports.isWin_client();` returns an unsigned char indicating whether white has won, black has won, the game has reached stalemate, or the game is ongoing.
+- `gameEngine.instance.exports.draw();` prints the board to the browser console.

 ## Negamax & evaluation engines
 I have separated game logic and node evaluation from tree-search.
 This allows me to have a single, game-agnostic negamax engine (in C++) for two-player, non-stochastic, perfect-information games (written in whatever language).
 The JavaScript class `player.js` glues together and coordinates these components.